lukasgolson/Random-Sample-Error-for-Canopy-Classification/README.md

 <br>For example, if n = 5 and N = 1000, p = n/N (i.e., 5/1,000 = 0.005) and SE = √5 / 1000 = 0.0022.
 Thus the tree cover estimate would be 0.5% with a SE of 0.22%.

-# The Impact of Spatial Auto-Correlation
+# The Impact of Spatial Autocorrelation
 Standard Error (SE) as calculated by i-Tree Canopy assumes independence among the underlying observations.

 The SE formula